-The American tropics are home to over 30 different species of evergreen Duranta plants, member of the Verbena family.
+The American tropics are home to over 30 different species of evergreen Duranta plants, a member of the Verbena family.
 In the United States, the Golden Dewdrop species is cultivated.
 In all areas apart from the USDA plant hardiness zones 8-11, this plant is treated as an annual.
 Let’s learn more about Duranta propagation and care in the home garden.

 Duranta Flowering Plant Info

 Orchid-like flowers may be light blue to light purple in color.
 Some plants develop loads of yellow, ball-shaped drupes.
-Chemicals in the fruit may make them poisonous to humans but harmless to birds that enjoy them immensely.
+Chemicals in the fruit may make them poisonous to humans, but harmless to birds that enjoy them immensely.

 How to Grow Duranta

 If you live in an area where Duranta plants are treated as annuals, a large container (such as a half whiskey barrel) is a fantastic place to grow the plant.
 When the weather becomes chilly, you can bring the plant inside and place it near a south-facing window for beautiful color all winter long.

 Duranta plants prefer rich organic soil that is somewhat loamy and drains well.
 It is especially important to keep soil light if you are planting in a container.
 Be sure that your container has plenty of drainage holes.

 If planting in the ground, choose a location that receives full to part sun for best flowering display.
 Allow plenty of room for this tropical beauty to spread out.